'Big Sky' Actually Grew in Ratings Without Star Kylie Bunbury's Spoilers

 Become a member to read more.

 Last week, Kylie Bunbury majorly spoiled the big twist from ABC’s “Big Sky” series premiere.
-This week, she avoided morning shows and the new drama actually grew in ratings, despite a down “Bachelorette” lead-in.
+This week, she avoided morning TV shows and the new drama actually grew in ratings, despite having a down “Bachelorette” as lead-in.

 Also Read: Yes, 'Big Sky' Star Kylie Bunbury Really Did Spoil Ryan Phillippe's Fate in Series Premiere

 NBC was third in ratings with a 0.7 and second in viewers with 4.31 million.
-“The Voice” at 8 put up a 0.9 and 6.8 million viewers.
-Following a rerun, “Transplant” at 10 had a 0.4 and 2.8 million viewers.
+“The Voice” at 8 p.m. put up a 0.9 rating and 6.8 million viewers.
+Following a rerun, “Transplant” at 10 p.m. had a 0.4 rating and 2.8 million viewers.

 Also Read: Kylie Bunbury Might Have Just Spoiled the Twist for ABC's 'Big Sky' Ahead of Tonight's Series Premiere

-The CW had a 0.1 rating and 530,000 viewers, airing the second installment of the “Gilmore Girls” revival miniseries.
+The CW had a 0.1 rating and 530,000 viewers, airing just the second installment of the recent “Gilmore Girls” revival miniseries, which originally streamed on Netflix.

 Tony Maglio